 Everybody is busy, working to clean fish to sell it….or selling or buying fruit!

 Just sitting there waiting for the customer to pass and by the fish!

 They did their best too to sell me a fish 😉

-From stone houses to ‘shacks’ all together in one street.
+From stone houses to ‘shacks’ all together in one colourful street in Chennai.

 This street was behind the area that I saw near the coast.
 That area was still devastated, it was destroyed by the tsunami years ago…